Pulley System Calculator

 Use this calculator for quick scenario analysis.
 Start with baseline values, change one driver at a time, and compare how sensitive the results are to each input shown above.

-- Load: Used directly in the calculation.
+- Load Weight: Used directly in the calculation.

 Related Calculators

-- Gear Ratio Calculator — Calculate gear ratio, speed ratio, and torque multiplier.
+- Gear Ratio Calculator - Calculate gear ratio, speed ratio, torque multiplier, compound gear train ratios, and vehicle speed from gear ratio.

-- Torque Calculator — Calculate torque from force and lever arm distance.
+- Torque Calculator - Calculate torque from force and moment arm, from power and rotational speed, or output torque through a gear stage.

 - Spring Constant Calculator - Calculate spring constant using Hooke's law.